 A student who meets Georgia residency requirements at the time of high school graduation, or equivalent, as determined by TCSG residency requirements and GSFC regulations, is required to be a Georgia resident for at least 12 months prior to the first day of the term for which the student enrolls.
-A student who does not meet Georgia residency requirements at the time of graduation, or equivalent, as determined by TCSG residency requirements and GSFC regulations, is required to be a Georgia residency requirements at the time of graduation, or equivalent, as determined by TCSG residency requirements and GSFC regulations, is required to be a Georgia resident for at least 24 months prior to the first day of the term for which the student enrolls.
+A student who does not meet Georgia residency requirements at the time of graduation, or equivalent, as determined by TCSG residency requirements and GSFC regulations, is required to be a Georgia resident for at least 24 months prior to the first day of the term for which the student enrolls.
 Special residency provisions exist for military personnel, their spouse and dependents.
-Joint enrolled high school students are required to meet Georgia residency requirements for 12 months prior to the first day of the term for which the term for which the student enrolls.
+Joint enrolled high school students are required to meet Georgia residency requirements for 12 months prior to the first day of the term for which the student enrolls.